People

 caroline.d.cappello@gmail.com

-Elizabeth (she/her) is a PhD student (beginning Fall 2025) interested in climate change ecology and how disturbances (both human-caused and natural) interact with environmental change to influence biodiversity conservation.
+Elizabeth (she/her) is a PhD student at the University of Iowa interested in climate change ecology and how disturbances (both human-caused and natural) interact with environmental change to influence biodiversity conservation.
 Elizabeth received her Bachelor’s degree in Conservation Biology from the University of Wisconsin-Madison in 2022.
 Her Master’s degree, also obtained from University of Wisconsin-Madison in 2025, focused on how fire, fuels management, and drought interacted to influence occurrence of California spotted owls in the Sierra Nevada.
-Elizabeth’s PhD research will focus primarily on the ecology and conservation of Mexican spotted owls in the southwestern United States, and how landscape pattern, legacies, and disturbance processes influence individual movements and population ecology.
+Elizabeth’s PhD research, supported by a National Science Foundation – Graduate Research Fellowship, will focus primarily on the ecology and conservation of Mexican spotted owls in the southwestern United States and how landscape pattern, legacies, and disturbance processes influence individual movements and population ecology.

 elizabeth-ng@uiowa.edu